-Each year, flu vaccines are made to provide protection against four influenza viruses that research shows will be the most common ones to circulate.
+Each year, different types of flu vaccines are made to provide protection against four influenza viruses that research shows will be the most common ones to circulate.
 Flu vaccines have traditionally been made through viruses grown in chicken eggs, although egg-free vaccines have been developed in recent years.
-Flu vaccines available in the United States include:
+The different types of flu shots available in the United States include:

 - Standard-dose flu vaccine, which is made with flu viruses that are inactivated or killed.
 Many standard-dose flu vaccines that use viruses grown in eggs are approved for use in people aged 6 months and older and usually given through a needle injection in the arm muscle

 - Cell-based flu vaccine, an injectable egg-free vaccine that is made through virus grown in mammalian cell culture.
 This type of vaccine can be given to people who are aged 6 months and up

 - Recombinant flu vaccine, an injectable egg-free vaccine that is synthetically made.
 Recombinant flu vaccines can be used in people who are 18 years of age and older

 - Adjuvanted flu vaccine, which includes an additional ingredient (an adjuvant) designed to increase, broaden and lengthen the immune response to the vaccine.
 Adjuvanted flu vaccines are injectable and approved for use in people who are aged 65 years and up